-More recent versions allow using a raster map of weights (bias layer), with higher pixel values where absence selection should be proportionally more likely, and zero or NA where pseudoabsence points should not be placed.
-This layer should normally reflect survey effort or a proxy, such as accessibility - e.g. proximity to roads or populated areas, human footprint (see e.g. geodata::footprint) or travel time (e.g. geodata::travel_time).
+More recent versions allow using instead a raster map of weights (bias layer), with higher pixel values where absence selection should be proportionaly more likely, and zero or NA where pseudoabsence points should not be placed.
+This layer should normally reflect (a proxy for) likely survey effort, such as proximity to roads or populated areas, human footprint (see e.g. geodata::footprint()) or travel time (e.g. geodata::travel_time()).
+You can also create your own e.g. with biasLayer.
 Users should provide the bias layer at aproximately the same spatial resolution as the 'coord.cols' in the input 'data'.

-This function returns the 'data' input after removal of the non-selected absences, or (if df=FALSE) a logical vector specifying if each row of 'data' was selected or not.
-If plot=TRUE and provided 'coord.cols', it also plots the presences (blue "plus" signs), the selected absences (red "minus" signs) and the excluded absences (orange dots).
+This function returns the 'data' input after removal of the non-selected absences, or (if df=FALSE) a logical vector specifying if each row of 'data' was selected (TRUE) or not (FALSE).
+If plot=TRUE selectAbsences 75 and provided 'coord.cols', it also plots the presences (blue "plus" signs), the selected absences (red "minus" signs) and the excluded absences (orange dots).

 Vollering J., Halvorsen R., Auestad I. & Rydgren K. (2019) Bunching up the background betters bias in species distribution models.
-Ecography, 42: 1717-1727 gridRecords, sample sharedFav
+Ecography, 42: 1717-1727